oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 Real-life web applications require access control.
 Some parts of the application should be restricted to a limited number of users.
 Creating your own user management and securing your application is difficult and requires a lot of expertise.
 Okta allows you to set up authentication with just a few lines of code.

-{% include setup/cli.md type="spa" loginRedirectUri="http://localhost:3000/callback" %}
+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" %}

 Take note of the **Client ID**.
 This needs to be pasted into your JavaScript code.